 By Zach Gray

 When most people think of a chiropractor, they immediately think of bones being cracked, backs set, necks popped.
 Chiropractors are so much more than bone-cracking doctors.
-In this article, we will discuss some of the less known chiropractic methods of treatments.
+In this article, we will discuss some of the less known family chiropractic methods of treatments.

 Active Release Therapy